-The Pandavapura Railway Station lies about 8 kms from Kunti Betta.
+The Pandavapura Railway Station lies about 8 km from Kunti Betta.
 Visitors can take taxis or auto rickshaws from the railway station to reach Kunti Betta.

 There are several buses that ply from Bangalore to Srirangapatna or Mandya.
 Visitors can reach Pandavapura from these places using local transport.
-Afterwards, they can hire auto rickshaws to reach Kunti Betta.
+Afterward, they can hire auto-rickshaws to reach Kunti Betta.
 The roads are free of potholes and so you can also enjoy a smooth road trip in your own car, enjoying scenic views.

 Kunti Betta’s History

 Kunti Betta is a place of great historical significance.
 It is believed that the five Pandava brothers and their mother Kunti stayed in the caves here during their exile (vanavasa) of 12 years.
 The hillock was Kunti’s favourite spot as she spent a lot of her time here; hence the hills are named Kunti Betta.
 At the top of the hill is a utensil-shaped rock and a rock pestle; it is said she used to cook and grind food here during their exile, hence this hill is also known as Onake Betta (onake means pestle in Kannada).
 These hills were previously called ‘French Rocks’ as the French army who had helped Tipu Sultan in his war against the British used this place as their camping ground.

 Kunti Betta is ideal for both domestic and international trekkers, nature lovers, and backpackers.
 Night treks are particularly special when you get to camp under starry nights with fireflies as additional light.